pecampelo/pecampelo/readme.md

 # Hi there! 🧐

-I'm Pedro, and I am a self-taught software developer who is currently working on:
+I'm Pedro, and I am a self-taught software developer.